JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 date: 2020/07/12
 ---

-Southwark Council has announced that the First Development Site (FDS) of the Aylesbury estate regeneration will now deliver 520 council homes, increasing the number of social rented homes on the site by 280 units.
+Southwark Council has announced that the First Development Site (FDS) of the Aylesbury estate regeneration will now deliver 581 council homes, increasing the number of social rented homes on the site by 280 units.
 The figures come from [a Cabinet report](http://moderngov.southwark.gov.uk/documents/s89813/Report%20Aylesbury%20Regeneration%20programme%20-%20Delivery%20of%20New%20Council%20Homes.pdf) to be considered on Tuesday 14 July.
 These will be the first new council homes on the regeneration.

-Southwark will be paying for the new council homes, as well as 54 flexi-care and 7 specialist learning homes, while Notting Hill Genesis will build them.
+Southwark will be paying for the new council homes, which will consist of 520 general needs, 54 flexi-care and 7 specialist learning homes, while Notting Hill Genesis will build them.
 This is a new _'arrangement'_ ; previously the homes were to have been built and paid for by Notting Hill Genesis, under the terms of [a planning permission](http://moderngov.southwark.gov.uk/documents/s53361/Report.pdf) granted to Notting Hill Housing Trust, as it then was, in 2015.
 Southwark will pay £193m in development cost; it will also forego a further £17.8m in lost receipts from NHG, giving a total cost of £210.8m.
 Two GLA grants, totalling £54.5m, would bring the cost down to £156.3m [^1].

 ![](/img/combinedtotal.png)
 *Extract from [Tuesday's Cabinet report](http://moderngov.southwark.gov.uk/documents/s89813/Report%20Aylesbury%20Regeneration%20programme%20-%20Delivery%20of%20New%20Council%20Homes.pdf) approving the decision*